Click Guardian v2 Tracking Pixel

 • Coronary artery disease: People with coronary artery disease, in which the arteries narrow and get clogged with cholesterol and other deposits are more at risk of experiencing sudden cardiac arrest.

 • Valvular heart disease: This condition results from the heart muscle becoming strained or thickened as a result of leaking or constriction of the heart valves.
 There’s an increased risk of developing arrhythmia should the chambers become enlarged.
+In some patients who sustain a heart attack, the supporting pillars of one of valves of the heart (Mitral valve) may rupture and the valve becomes incompetent.
+This is usually not very well tolerated, and the patient experiences significant breathing difficulty as well as a reduced heart function.

 Risk Factors of an Emergency Cardiac Episode